Accessibility Tools

 If your home is more than 10 years old, air sealing and insulation improvements could help you save money on your energy bills and improve the comfort of your home.

 Many utilities offer energy audits at very low cost, which is an excellent first step and will guide you towards the improvements that will have the most benefits.
-Insulation and air sealing are relatively low-cost improvements that can reduce your home’s energy use by as much as 20%, while also increasing comfort.
+Insulation and air sealing are relatively low-cost improvements that can reduce your home’s energy use by as much as 20%, while also increasing your comfort by reducing drafts.

-An energy audit may cost about $100 or less with utility rebates, and insulation and air sealing improvements will cost about $1,000 dollars, and adding more insulation may cost $2,000 – $8,000, but utility rebates and tax credits will cover some or most of these costs.
-To learn more about these actions and the rebates and tax credits, go here: (see “reduce energy use – more details” below).
+An energy audit may only cost $100 or less with utility rebates.
+Air sealing improvements may cost about $1,000 dollars and adding more insulation may cost $2,000 – $8,000, but rebates and tax credits will help cover some or most of these costs.

 Back to guide

-If your existing air-conditioning system is near the end of its life, if you would like to add cooling to parts of your home or a new addition, or perhaps if your furnace needs to be replaced, a new heat pump system could be a great solution.
+If your existing air-conditioning system is near the end of its life, if you would like to add cooling to your home, or if your furnace needs to be replaced, a new heat pump system could be a great solution.

 Back to guide